shivammathur/test-setup-php/UPGRADE.md

 Please refer to the official documentation provided by the respective database vendor for up-to-date information on reserved keywords.

+Additionally, the `MySQL84Platform` class has been deprecated.
+Use the `MySQLPlatform` class instead.

 ## Deprecated relying on the current implementation of the database object name parser

 The current object name parser implicitly quotes identifiers in the following cases: